Dimsi-BS/XrmFramework/docs/Binding Models.md

 ##  Introduction
 There are three classes related to a an Entity from a CRM at various levels of abstraction.
   - Entity, stores the data corresponding to an entity record from the CRM.
-  - EntityDefinition, lists the various components of an table.
-Each Entity has one per project.
+  - EntityDefinition, lists the various components of a table.
+Each Entity can have one per project.
-  Photo d'une définition, ex compte
   - BindingModel, strongly typed representation of an Entity record.
 There can be as many binding models as there as needs for one Entity in one project.